evanshortiss/env-var/README.md

   .asString()
 ```

-If *ADMIN_EMAIL* was not set this code would throw an error like so:
+If *ADMIN_EMAIL* was not set this code would throw an error similar to that
+below to help a developer diagnose the issue:

 ```
 env-var: "ADMIN_EMAIL" is a required variable, but it was not set.
 An example